rust-lang/rfcs/text/0000-conditional-compilation-checking.md

 ## Drawbacks

 * Adds complexity, in the form of additional command-line options.
+Fortunately, this is complexity that will be mainly be exposed to build systems, such as Cargo.
 * As with all lints, correct code may be trigger lints.
 Developers will need to take time to examine them and see whether they are legitimate or not.
 * To take full advantage of this, build systems (including but not limited to Cargo) must be